 Plastic surgery is one of the oldest medical practices known to man.
-It was practiced in ancient Egypt as early as 2,500 BC.
+It was practised in ancient Egypt as early as 2,500 BC.
 A stone figure dating back nearly 5,000 years shows the Egyptian mother goddess Tjet holding her breasts with both hands.
 The figurine has depressions at the spots where Tjet likely wore copper or stone breast ornaments.
-However, because the ancient Egyptians believed in life after death, they preserved the bodies of deceased rulers through mummification and made them look like they appeared while alive by creating new eyelids with dark ink and painting on eyebrows and lips.
+However, because the ancient Egyptians believed in life after death, they preserved the bodies of deceased rulers through mummification.
+They made them look like they appeared while alive by creating new eyelids with dark ink and painting on eyebrows and lips.
 The Egyptian god Osiris is also depicted on stone carvings as having his genitals restored by a few strategically placed figs and vines.

 In addition to Tjet, other Egyptian deities like Isis and Hathor had their breasts enlarged for symbolic or religious reasons.

 Hathor’s ample bosom was not simply an aesthetic preference; it had a practical function: she was one of the goddesses who held up the sky.
 The famous bust of Nefertiti, believed to be the queen of Egyptian ruler Akhenaten (1375 BC), shows her breasts as well-rounded and elegant.